opendilab/DI-engine-docs/source/02_algo/distributed_rl_eng.rst

 - The Learner for training using these data, each of which requires different number and types of computing resources supported.

+P.S. the module including env and actor is usually referred to collector.

 Depending on the algorithm and environment, some extended auxiliary modules will be added.
 For example, most off-policy algorithms will require a data queue (Replay Buffer) to store training data; for model-based RL algorithms, there will be related training modules for learning the dynamics of the environment; for algorithms that require a lot of self-play, a centralized Coordinator is needed to control and coordinate each component(such as dynamically communicating with both sides of the game).